ztareen/ticket_model/README_AUTOMATION.md

 # Ticketmaster Event Data Collection - Automation Guide

-This guide explains how to automatically run your `ticketmaster_eventgetter.py` script using different methods.
+This guide explains how to automatically run your `ticketmaster_eventgetter.py` and related scripts, with updated instructions for the reorganized project structure.

+## Project Organization (2025 Update)

+- **All data files (CSVs, event data, etc.) are now stored in the `data/` folder.**
+- **Unused scripts and logs are moved to the `archive/` folder.**
+- **All code references for data storage and API calls use the new `data/` path.**
+- **All API keys and passwords have been removed for security.**

 ## Prerequisites

-First, install the required dependencies:
+Install required dependencies:

 ```bash
 pip install -r requirements.txt